mortzaCFT/chessAi/README.md

 ........
 _and in the end it's analyze the board and give you suggestation on the board(like best move,the enemy level,who can win this match,......_
 _Like a chess app on the phone, but! in reallity!)._

+_-Still under development....-_
+If you interested in this, give me message on discord, i will happy to share it: mortza#3700